 The fireworks you should use in a display are dependent on what type of display you are doing and who the display is for.
 In your planning stage you should take into account the following:

 The event: What type of firework event is it?
 What are you celebrating?
 Your display will be more effective if some (not necessarily all) of it is relevant to the occasion.

 The venue: How big is your venue?
 Can you use Category F2 (8m to 20m) fireworks?
 Or Category F3 (25m)?
 Do you have space for debris to fall into?
 How will you control or marshal the crowd?
 Big venues (playing fields etc.) with large fall out areas offer the most scope.
 Smaller venues might restrict the use of certain fireworks.
-Venues in built up areas offer the most problems with fall out, for example from large display rockets.
+Gardens in built up areas offer the most problems with fall out, for example from large display rockets.

 The time and date: Is it a late display?
 Is it out of season when no one would expect fireworks?
 A late night display well away from Nov 5th is the worst in terms of the public’s reaction to it.
 You might need to make sure such a display is very short (or quiet).
 Guy Fawkes displays offer the best time to display with little constraints on noise and duration on Nov 5th itself.

 The budget: How much money do you have for the fireworks?
 Bigger budgets offer the most flexibility, but have you allowed some budget for safety gear, wooden stakes for your fireworks, clingfilm if required to waterproof them, gaffa tape, portfires or similar to light your pyro and so on?
 The more fireworks you have, the more supporting materials you will need.

 The number of firers: How many firers do you have?
 Going solo is fine in the back garden.
 For bigger displays you’ll need some help.